-(iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (i);

-- (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee will -(a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
-Employers of convicted employees must provide notice, including position title, to: COPS Office, 145 N St, NE, Washington, D.C.
-20530.
-Notice shall include the identification number(s) of each affected grant; - (vi) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (iv)(b), with respect to any employee who is so convicted - - (a) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - (b) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a federal, state or local health, law enforcement or other appropriate agency;
+- (iii) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (i); - (iv) Notifying the employee in the statement required by paragraph (i) that, as a condition of employment under the grant, the employee will - - (a) Abide by the terms of the statement; and - (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
+Employers of convicted employees must provide notice, including position title, to the following: - For COPS awards: USDOJ, COPS Office, 145 N Street NE, Washington, D.C., 20530. - For OJP and OVW awards: USDOJ, Office of Justice Programs, ATTN: Control Desk, 810 7th St. NW, Washington, D.C., 20531